 Information for pharmacists

-As supply of Ozempic returns to normal, we will update this webpage with the information we receive from Novo Nordisk and the recommendations of the organisations who represent the interests of all patients.
+We will continue to update this webpage with any new information we receive from Novo Nordisk and the recommendations of the organisations who represent the interests of all patients.

 The TGA also updates supply information about Ozempic on the Medicine Shortage Reports Database.